godotengine/godot-website/collections/_article/gsoc-2019-progress-report-1-part-2.md

 Sometimes we may want to use a file for a really long time, to the point where it's probably going to be open the entire time the game is running.
 Maybe it's for logging, or for autosaving progress.
 I've included a caching policy for this use case as well.
 Parts of files that are accessed with this policy are cached in the same manner as with LRU, except that permanent cached parts cannot be replaced by parts of other files.

-For example, if we have a choice betweeen a permanent part and an LRU part which may be replaced, we must choose to replace the LRU part instead of the permanent one.
+For example, if we have a choice between a permanent part and an LRU part which may be replaced, we must choose to replace the LRU part instead of the permanent one.

 #### Summary